norasyeezys/T1_Super_Hack/README.md

 Well...
 I hope that clearing was enough.
 Because the next step is to verify and then flash the modified firmware back into the chip.

 # Verification

+Quick skim thru the file by cmp...
+Looks like I didn't accidentally change anything stupid.
+The sha256 checksum did change though, which is to be expected.
+I also noticed I cleared less bytes than I anticipated.
+I did 1936 instead of 2048.
+Oh yeah...
+That's because I made the mistake of stopping at *0x15B810* instead of 0x15B880.
+It should... be fine though.

+The final phase is to inject the modified firmware into the chip.
+Then test it.
+Thankfully injecting is the easy part.

+# Reflashing the firmware